-- 59. Because of their size and geographical characteristics, SIDS are integrated land-sea systems, which require the management of land and sea areas collectively as a single unit, under the concept of the ridge to reef (R2R) approach.
-This is especially critical where climate change has become a regional and localised threat to hillsides, coral reefs, as well as coastal zones, because of a range of direct impact, leading to, e.g. widescale degradation of the region's coral reefs from increased and intensified storms, coral bleaching, and acidification.
-Reefs are also impacted by local activities such as overfishing, coastal development, in some cases extractive industries (primarily oil & gas) and watershed pollution.
-On the landward side, there has been an increase in deforestation, leading to scarred hillsides, desertification, unsustainable agricultural systems, and a decline in freshwater resources.
-These impacts in turn intensify effects on the coastal zone and the marine environment, including from land-based pollution.
+and intensified storms, coral bleaching, and acidification.342 Reefs are also impacted by local activities such as overfishing, coastal development, in some cases extractive industries (primarily oil & gas) and watershed pollution.
+On the landward side, there has been an increase in deforestation, leading to scarred hillsides, desertification, unsustainable agricultural systems, and a decline in freshwater resources.343 These impacts in turn intensify effects on the coastal zone and the marine environment, including from land-based pollution.
 Expanding land developments and the threat of sea level rise are also persistent threats on the coast.
-Given the smallness and concentration of populations on the coastal margins, the ecosystem connectivity between the land-sea margin is therefore greater than the sum of the parts of conservation of land and sea separately. - 60.
-The R2R approach benefits are particularly suited for SIDS, as their vulnerability to climate change is exacerbated by their location in high-disaster risk zones, narrow resource bases, and limited availability of data.
-This nexus has been long recognised in the customary resource management systems of small island systems, many of which transcend both
+Given the smallness and concentration of populations on the coastal margins, the ecosystem connectivity between the land-sea margin is therefore greater than the sum of the parts of conservation of land and sea separately.344

+60. The R2R approach benefits are particularly suited for SIDS, as their vulnerability to climate change is exacerbated by their location in high-disaster risk zones, narrow resource bases, and limited availability of data.345 This nexus has been long recognised in the customary resource management systems of small island systems,346 many of which transcend both watershed and coastal marine systems.347 Examples include the concept of vanua in Fiji,348 dina in Mali,349 and local and